golang/tools/gopls/doc/features/web.md

 like your editor to raise its window when handling this event.)

 <a name='doc'></a>
-## View package documentation
+## Browse package documentation

-In any Go source file, a code action request returns a command to "View package documentation".
+In any Go source file, a code action request returns a command to "Browse package documentation".
 This command opens a browser window showing the documentation for the current Go package, presented using a similar design to https://pkg.go.dev.